Tips to protect your assets in a de facto relationship

 - Do not make provision for each other as potential beneficiaries pursuant to your superannuation or terms of your will

 Option two was proven to prevent a claim for property adjustment in a 28 year de facto relationship in the case referred to above.
-How people conduct their relationships is a matter of choice and we at D A Family Lawyers would always suggest that when entering into a relationship, there are many considerations, not all of which are financial.
+How people conduct their relationships is a matter of choice and Family Lawyers would always suggest that when entering into a relationship, there are many considerations, not all of which are financial.
 It is important to consider all of the intricacies of being in a relationship and the mutual love, understanding and emotional benefits any relationship can bring to the persons involved.

 Disclaimer : This article provides basic information only and is not a substitute for a professional or legal advice.
 It is prudent to obtain legal advice from a family lawyer.